 The Deuce extends the original 100 mile Maah Daah Hey - IMBA Epic another 50 miles to the south.
 It was formally opened in 2014.
-This review is from a May 2015 ride.
-The southern and middle sections of the Deuce have seen so little traffic 1/2ish of the ride in across open prairie with no established trail.
-Virtually all of the infrastructure is in (trail heads, dirt work, water cashes at the trail heads, bridges and most importantly the 'turtle' post marking the trail).
+The trail can get patchy in places but is overall easy to follow throughout with virtually all of the infrastructure established (trail heads, dirt work, water caches at the trail heads, bridges and most importantly the 'turtle' posts marking the trail throughout).

 The Deuce is easily broken into 5 to 10-mile sections with the route coming to the county road at 7 well-developed trailheads no further than 10 miles apart.
 All of the trailheads are accessible from a good (graveled) county road.
 The 11-mile section closest to Medora is established, well used and a great ride from the Plumely Draw TrailHead to the Bully Pulpit trailhead at the golf course.)